Sometimes you can feel overwhelmed by your feelings.

 Exercise is a great way to lift your spirits and re-energise yourself.

-It can help you channel ‘difficult’ emotions like anger and frustration.
+It can help you work through ‘difficult’ emotions like anger and frustration.

 4. Challenge negative thoughts

-Everyone has a negative voice in their heads, and sometimes it feels really loud.
+Everyone has a negative voice in their head, and sometimes it’s really loud.